 Visitors can enjoy hiking, camping, whitewater rafting, fishing, and hunting.

-Driving from the mile-high city, Denver, to the highest point along Highway 34, you can see the terrain and weather change along the way.
+Driving from the mile-high city of Denver to the highest point along Highway 34, you can see the terrain and weather change along the way.

 On a summer day drive, we started from the Denver high desert with temperatures reaching 98 degrees, went through glacier valleys, to Alpine Lakes, and finally to the Alpine Forest, where the temperature dropped below freezing with a sleet storm.

-The park contains approximately 450 miles of rivers and streams, some flow to the south and west and eventually end in the Pacific Ocean, while others eat and end up in the Atlantic.
+The park contains approximately 450 miles (ca. 724 km) of rivers and streams; some flow to the south and west and eventually end in the Pacific Ocean, while others eat and end up in the Atlantic.